Meet Our Team

 President and Chief Executive Officer

-Todd started his career with Equity Marketing Services, Inc. as executive vice president with a focus on condominium sales, marketing, and conversions.
+Previously, Bancroft was a founding partner with Bancroft, Richman & Goldberg LLC, a Chicago-area law firm focused on real estate and commercial transactions.
+He started his career with Equity Marketing Services, Inc., as executive vice president with a focus on condominium sales, marketing, and conversions.

 Chief Financial Officer and Senior Vice President